-On January 18, 2017, the Company's subsidiary, The Royale LP, completed the amendment and restatement of the Royale Credit Facility.
-This amendment incorporated the \$22.5 million credit facility on the Astoria Retirement Residence (effectively terminating and replacing such facility) and increased the borrowing capacity from a combined \$79.5 million to \$105 million.
-The Royale Credit Facility matures on January 18, 2020 and is intended to be used for general corporate purposes, including the short-term financing of future acquisitions.
-Borrowings under the Royale Credit Facility can take place by way of loans (at Canadian prime rate plus 75 bps per annum), bankers' acceptances (at 175 bps per annum over the floating bankers' acceptance rate published by the Bank of Canada) and letters of credit (at prime rate plus 175 bps per annum).
-The Royale Credit Facility is secured by The Royale LP's 100% interest in three retirement residences and guaranteed by

-Sienna, and is subject to certain customary financial and non-financial covenants, including restrictions on the pledging of assets and the maintenance of various financial covenants.
+The Company's subsidiary, The Royale LP, has a revolving credit facility in the amount of \$105 million.
+The Royale Credit Facility matures on March 31, 2020.
+This facility is intended to be used for general corporate purposes, including the short-term financing of future acquisitions.
+Borrowings under the Royale Credit Facility can take place by way of loans (at prime rate plus 75 bps per annum), bankers' acceptances (at 175 bps per annum over the floating bankers' acceptance ("BA") rate published by the Bank of Canada) and letters of credit (at prime rate plus 175 bps per annum).
+The Royale Credit Facility is secured by The Royale LP's 100% interest in three retirement residences and guaranteed by Sienna, and is subject to certain customary financial and non-financial covenants, including restrictions on the pledging of assets and the maintenance of various financial covenants.
+As at December 31, 2019, the Company had no amounts drawn on this facility.